hellohaptik/docs_haptik/docs/bot-builder/basic/for-bot-builders.md

 ## Logging in

-The Bot builder gets an email with credentials and link to the *Bot builder* tool.
+The Bot builder gets an email with credentials and link to the *Conversation Studio* tool.

-Using the credentials, a bot builder logs in and clicks on **Bot Builder**.
+Using the credentials, a bot builder logs in and clicks on **Conversation Studio**.

 ![Menu](assets/for-bot-builders-menu.png)